The non-perturbative sides of the Kardar-Parisi-Zhang equation

 In a similar manner, the statistical tilt symmetry $\vx\to \vx + \lambda \vv_0 t$, $h\to h-\vv_0\cdot \vx$, which is simply the Galilean symmetry for the corresponding Burgers equation, can be extended to

-where $\varepsilon(t)$ is an infinitesimal vectorial function of time, and $\dot{\varepsilon}(t)$ its time derivative.
+where $\varepsilon(t)$ is now an infinitesimal vectorial function of time.
 This extended symmetry leads to very constraining Ward identities, whose derivation can be found in~\cite{Canet2011kpz,Fontaine2023InvBurgers}.
 It implies in particular that $\lambda$ is not renormalised, and more generally that the operator $D_t = \p_t -\lambda \grad h\cdot \grad$, which is the covariant time derivative for the Galilean symmetry, is renormalised as a whole~\cite{Canet2011kpz}.

 Lastly, in $d=1$ only, the KPZ equation is invariant under a discrete time-reversal symmetry, which corresponds to the transformation

 This symmetry entails a fluctuation-dissipation theorem relating the correlation and response functions as $\bla \tih(t,\vx)h(t',\vxp)\bra = \frac \nu D \grad^2 \bla h(t,\vx) h(t',\vxp) \bra$ ($t'>t$).
 It also yields that the stationary probability distribution of height fluctuations for the KPZ equation is the same as for the EW equation in $d=1$.
 As a consequence, they share the same roughness exponent $\chi=1/2$.
 This is no longer the case in $d\neq 1$ where the time-reversal symmetry is broken.